 Settlement»

 .
-Upon determining the Proper Scope Value and the Termination Costs, if any, the termination settlement (the “Termination Settlement”) shall be determined and invoiced as follows:
+Upon determining the Cover Damages (if Section 17.3(a) applies) , the Proper Scope Value and the Termination Costs, if any, the termination settlement (the “Termination Settlement”) shall be determined and invoiced as follows:

-if Section 17.3(a) is applicable, the Termination Settlement shall be the amounts described in Section 17.3(a).
+if Section 17.3(a) is applicable, the Termination Settlement shall be the sum of the Cover Damages and the Termination Costs.

 if Section 17.3(b) hereof is applicable, the Termination Settlement shall be as follows: